 Do you need consent?

 Buildings cannot be constructed, altered, demolished, or removed without building consent.
-However under section 41 of the Act, building consent is not required in certain cases such as:
+However under section 41 of the Building Act, building consent is not required in certain cases such as:

-- Any building work described in Schedule 1 of the Act for which a building consent is not required.
+- Any building work described in Schedule 1 of the Building Act for which a building consent is not required.

 - Urgent work for the purpose of saving or protecting life or health or preventing serious damage to property, where obtaining a building consent prior is impracticable.
 If you believe your situation meets the test for urgent works please contact us so we can advise you on practicalities and other requirements.